School Health Services

 Medications to be self-administered by the student during school hours:

-• A completed School District of Pickens County Medication Self-Administration During the School Day must be on file in the health room and approved by the principal or his/her designee after a meeting with the student and parents.
+• A completed School District of Pickens County Medication Self-Administration form must be on file in the health room and approved by the principal, his/her designee, or the school nurse and must be signed by the parent/legal guardian and prescribing physician.

 • Parents are only to send enough medication for that day, no more than two doses, in the original bottle that is labeled with the student’s name.
 Prescription medications must be in an original pharmacy labeled bottle that contains no more than two doses.